1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 #define STR702 STR701
 ```

-All other entries where the parameter number is possibly in the position of the referenced parameter in `#define` lines (like `#define STR1301 STR701`) can be ignored - unless you want to add the parameter number 1301 (formerly presence key HK2) as well in this case.
+All other entries where the parameter number is possibly in the position of the referenced parameter in `#define` lines (like `#define STR1301 STR701`) can be ignored - unless you want to add the parameter number 1001 (formerly presence button HC2) as well in this case.

 Since the parameter 701 is a parameter with selection options, there are also lines starting with `#define ENUM701_...`.
 These lines must also be copied into the current *BSB_LAN_custom_defs.h*.
 In this context another entry appears, which starts with `const char ENUM701[]`.
 This and the following lines must also be copied to the current *BSB_LAN_custom_defs.h* up to the closing curly bracket: